camival1999/USD/README.md

 ---

-*Built with ❤️ and too many stepper motors.*
+*Built with love, AI and way too many stepper motors.*